 How do we know that teachers coming right out of college are not prepared to teach reading?
 Simply put, the students of new teachers do not perform nearly as well as students who have teachers who have been in the profession for five or more years.
 One researcher (Darling-Hammond, 1999) found a significant positive association between student achievement and teacher certification.
 She also found a negative association between student achievement and the presence of a high proportion of new teachers in the school.

 In many cases, new teachers lack the knowledge of a seasoned teacher because they had meager or inadequate practicum experiences as an undergraduate.
 Personally speaking, the semester I spent student teaching was not remotely similar to the responsibility of managing and teaching a whole classroom of students without the support of a supervising teacher.
-As a teacher, I never felt confident enough to turn my literacy instruction over to a student teacher.
+As a teacher, I never felt confident enough to turn my structured literacy instruction over to a student-teacher.
 I might have felt differently if pre-service teachers had more robust practicum experiences under the supervision of effective teachers.

 If you consider the total number of students one teacher teaches in the five years that it takes to become experienced, even with conservative estimates, we can assume that there are at least 125 students who are not getting as high quality of an education as their peers in classes with more experienced teachers.
 Multiply that by all of the new teachers in a school and there could be exponentially more students included in that number.
 This is especially concerning since roughly half of the current teacher corps will retire or exit by 2015; meaning all of the experience goes with it and will be replaced with inexperienced teachers (Hussar & Bailey, 2009).
 Granted, no one can be 100% effective their first year in the classroom but if teachers had more of an apprentice-like situation as an undergraduate, and the necessary content knowledge, the number of students who struggle could significantly decrease.

-The fact is, many teachers are left to learn content necessary for teaching beginning reading on their own.
+The fact is, many teachers are left to learn the content necessary for teaching beginning reading on their own.
 This is often accomplished through teaching experience, reading programs, or individual academic endeavors.
 This could be a result of the fact that professors cannot be expected to teach what they do not know.
 Binks (2008) administered a basic language constructs survey measuring self-perception, knowledge, and ability to 114 teacher education professors and 173 of their students.
 Overall, professors scored the lowest in the areas of phonics and morphology.
 Unsurprisingly, their students also scored poorly in the same areas.
 However, students who were taught by teachers who scored higher on the survey in the same areas also scored higher than their peers whose teachers did not score as well.
 This study alone explains the question we phonics trainers often hear, “Why didn’t we learn these things in college?”
 Well, because your professors didn’t know it either.

 What Happens When Teachers Aren’t Prepared to Teach Reading?